 - Tax avoidance aims at minimising the tax burden by applying the script of law.
 However, tax evasion minimises the tax liability by exercising unfair means.

 - Tax Avoidance involves taking benefit of the loopholes in the law.
 Conversely, Tax Evasion includes the deliberate concealment of material facts.

 - The arrangement for tax avoidance is made prior to the occurrence of tax liability.
 Unlike Tax Evasion, where the arrangements for it, are made after the occurrence of the tax liability.

 - Tax avoidance is completely legal however Tax Evasion is a criminal activity.

-- The result of tax avoidance is the postponement of tax, whereas the consequence of tax evasion if the assessee is found guilty of doing so, is either imprisonment or penalty or both.
+- The result of tax avoidance is the postponement of the tax, whereas the consequence of tax evasion if the assessee is found guilty of doing so, is either imprisonment or penalty or both.

 Tax Avoidance and Tax Evasion both are meant to reduce the tax liability ultimately but what makes the difference is that the former is justified in the eyes of the law as it does not make any offence or breaks any law.
-However, it is biased as the honest tax payers are not fools, but they can also make arrangements for postponing unnecessary tax.
-If we talk about the latter, it is completely unjustified because it is a fraudulent activity, because it involves the acts which are forbidden by the law and hence it is punishable.
+However, it is biased as the honest taxpayers are not fools, but they can also make arrangements for postponing unnecessary tax.
+If we talk about the latter, it is completely unjustified because it is fraudulent activity, because it involves the acts which are forbidden by the law and hence it is punishable.